MicrosoftDocs/memdocs/sccm/protect/deploy-use/use-device-guard-with-configuration-manager.md

 -->

-## Security and privacy information for Device Guard
+## Security and privacy information for Windows Defender Application Control

 - In this pre-release version, do not deploy Windows Defender Application Control policies with the enforcement mode **Audit Only** in a production environment.
 This mode is intended to help you test the capability in a lab setting only.
 - Devices that have a policy deployed to them in **Audit Only** or **Enforcement Enabled** mode that have not been restarted to enforce the policy, are vulnerable to untrusted software being installed.